Race certified by Finishers: event approved by the organizer

 • €16 for the 13 km trail

-• €7 for hikes (free for under 15s)
+• €8 for the hikes (free for under-15s)

-• Children's races are free
+• The kids’ races are free

 • Either an Athlé Compétition, Athlé Entreprise, Athlé Running license or a Pass’ j’aime courir, issued by the FFA, valid on the date of the event;

-Ranking for the 3 trails:
+Ranking for the 3 trail races:

 • Top 3 men and top 3 women overall

-Awards for the 3 trails:
+Prizes for the 3 trail races:

-• a souvenir for all participants
+• A souvenir for all participants

 You can contact the organizers by email: trailencoterotie@ampuis.com